bvlasov/students_16/README.md

 Students 2016

-Application shows underatanding of React-Redux architecture.
+Application shows understanding of React-Redux architecture.

 You should work in Development mode.